Education & Community Outreach

 Wall of Wind (WOW) Challenge

 Teams of high school students are challenged to develop an innovative mitigation concept.
 The mitigation concepts are tested by the NHERI WOW on the day of the live competition.
+The high school students are inspired to pursue STEM education and careers in wind engineering and be the next generation to address natural hazards and extreme weather.
+Check out the 2023 Highlights video.

 News: